 I do have such fun staging my pieces.
 Especially with treasures like these.
 My grandmother-in-law passed not too long ago leaving us wonderful trinkets like that pearl necklace above, and this delicate jewelry box.

-I’m happy to say we have a happy ending for the chest and for me knowing I saved yet another piece from some dismal outcome.
+I’m happy to say we have a happy ending for the chest.
+And, for me knowing I saved yet another piece from some dismal outcome.
 Oh, and by the way, I did pass up a Queen Anne vanity that was there too.
 I just can’t save them all!

 If you are in love with this chest, you can find this piece, the paint brushes, and more available in my shop.
 (SOLD)

-Do pin and share this antique chest made new to inspire others to restore the unloved furniture the find.
+In addition, pin and share this antique chest made new to inspire others to restore the unloved furniture the find.
 They may have great bones only needing some TLC.

 - The Interior Frugalista